New 2023 intake coming...

 Applicants must have experience in, and knowledge of, lactation support and infant feeding.
 Having the International Board of Lactation Consultant Examiners (IBCLC) qualification is desirable, but not essential.
 Applicants must also be experienced and competent in supporting families with infant feeding.
 Having competency in the Newborn and Infant Physical Examination (NIPE) is also helpful but not essential.
-You must be registered with the Nursing and Midwifery Council or General Medical Council and have a minimum of three years’ post-qualification clinical experience.
+You must be registered with the Nursing and Midwifery Council or Nursing and Midwifery Board of Ireland registers, a medical practitioner on the General Medical Council or Medical Council (Ireland) registers or a dental practitioner on the General Dental Council or Dental Council (Ireland) and have a minimum of three years’ post-qualification clinical experience.
 The course is aimed at National Health Service (NHS) professionals, who are already working in an established NHS ankyloglossia/frenulotomy service or willing and able to establish one in the future.
 Please ensure your application indicates all of your relevant experience.

 How long is the course?

 The course takes approximately 12 months to complete on a part-time basis.
 It begins with one mandatory study day held online followed by completing the competencies in clinical practice associated with ankyloglossia management and frenulotomy.
-You must complete 20-25 full assessments of tongue-tie (including infant feeding) and frenulotomies in order to pass clinical practice.
+You must complete 25 full assessments of tongue-tie (including an infant feeding assessment) and frenulotomies in order to pass clinical practice.
 This usually takes attendance at 4-6 clinics, depending on how many babies are seen in a clinic and how many of them go on to require a frenulotomy following assessment.
-It will also be dependent on how confident your assessor feels you are at carrying out the assessments and procedures.
+It will also be dependent on how confident your supervisor feels you are at carrying out the assessments and procedures.

 What do I have to do to achieve the full accreditation?